Tolkien1987/Tolkien1987/README.md

-# cout << "Hello, world!" << endl;
+# printf("Hello, world!");

-<p>  I am Fábio, an iOS developer student at EBAC, iOS developer fellow at DevPass, digging C/C++/C#, I also have a Cybersecurity Degree in course,
+<p>  Hi!
+I am Fábio, an iOS developer student at EBAC and fellow Developer at DevPass.
+I also have a Cybersecurity Degree in course,
 and a Computer Networks background. </p>

-- 📱 iOS Developer Student
+- 📱 iOS Developer - Student
-- 💻 I'm also studying C/C++/C#.
-For the future, Python, GoLang and 3D.
+- 💻 For the future, more about C/C++.
 - :man_student: CyberSecurity graduation student at SENAC
-- :desktop_computer:  IT Support background
 - 🙋🏻 I am also a photographer and guitarplayer
 - :books: Everything from Tolkien, Asimov, Carl Sagan, Jaron Lenier, science, developer's world...and dinosaurs, I love them!